Last Updated: 08.30.2023

 ENLaywers’ Bottom Line on Pleading Guilty Before Trial

 There are risks and benefits to both pleading guilty and going to trial.
 If you find yourself in such a situation, it is important to discuss your options with an experienced criminal lawyer.
-To determine the best course of action for your specific case, consult with the attorneys at the Law Offices of Eldridge and Nachtman today.
+To determine the best course of action for your specific case, consult with the attorneys at the Law Offices of Eldridge and Crandell today.